 Machine learning is helpful in biological systems with sufficient biological data but not enough biological knowledge to develop theory-based models.
 A great example is the identification of the relationship between the phenotype and genotype of S. cerevisiae.

 Even though there are many strains of characterized phonomes and genomes, there is still the unavailability of theory-based models that illustrate how the difference in genotypes dictates the strain phenotypes.
-Machine learning is used in this situation to establish the relationship between phenotypes and genotypes by training a supervised model with genomes as input and phenomes as an output.
+Machine learning is used in this situation to establish the relationship between phenotypes and genotypes by training a supervised model with genomes as input and phenomes as output.
 The interpretation of the resulting model gives hints on the critical genetic composition of the organism.
-It helps in the identification of the most crucial factors that contributes to the model’s predictive power.
+It helps in the identification of the most crucial factors that contribute to the model’s predictive power.

 One of the most used machine learning techniques in systems biology is the probabilistic graphical model.
 It figures out the structure between different variables and is used to model genetic networks.
 Another common technique is genetic algorithms.
 It’s based on the natural process of evolution and has also been used to model genetic networks and regulatory structures.

-Machine learning is also used to solve systems biology problems such as the identification of transcription binding sites by the use of a technique called Markov chain optimization.
+Machine learning is also used to solve systems biology problems, such as the identification of transcription binding sites by the use of a technique called Markov chain optimization.
 A Markov Chain is a stochastic model that describes a sequence of possible events by relying on biological data obtained from previous events.

 Machine learning and artificial intelligence are being used extensively in healthcare facilities to improve patient care and enhance the quality of life.
 Soon, hospitals might be able to use machine learning-based technology to obtain real-time data from multiple healthcare systems in different countries, increasing the efficiency of treatment.
 Some of the main applications of ML in healthcare include: